dantin/dotfile/README.md

 This repository contains:

 1. The scripts used in everyday life.
-2. VIM configuration file.
-3. Tmux configuration file.
+2. Tmux configuration file.
-4. AutoHotkey script used on Windows box.
+3. AutoHotkey script used on Windows box.

 ## Table of Contents